OpenDFDL/examples/pairsTransform/README.md

 # DFDL Schema: pairsTransform

-This DFDL Schema is a demonstration of how DFDL's computed elements and hidden-groups features can be used to do significant data transformations including structural changes to the fundamental shape of the data.
+This DFDL Schema is a demonstration of how DFDL's computed elements and hidden-groups features can be used to do significant data transformations, including structural changes to the fundamental shape of the data.

 In this case the transformation takes a data format that looks like two lists, the first a list of latitudes, then a list of longitudes.
 The result of the transformation is a list of pairs, each containing a latitude and a longitude.

-So the physical represenatation of the data, and the logical presentation of the data are radically different.
+So the physical representation of the data, and the logical presentation of the data are radically different.
 This transformation is equivalent to transposing a matrix.

 ## Conclusions